WojkalTech/WhatsAppLegacy/README.md

 ## Project Status

-* **Maintenance:** I will not be updating this application further.
-I am making it open-source so that anyone who wants to improve or modify the codebase is free to do so.
+* **Maintenance:** ~~I will not be updating this application further.
+I am making it open-source so that anyone who wants to improve or modify the codebase is free to do so.~~ I will be updating this application regularly to make it somewhat great

 ## Disclaimer